 In it, then-Secretary of State Richard Olney broadened the interpretation of the Monroe Doctrine to claim that the United States had the authority to mediate border disputes throughout the western hemisphere.

-In it, President Theodore Roosevelt declared the United States had the ability to intervene in the affairs of any American nation that failed to honor its obligations.
+In it, Roosevelt declared the United States had the ability to intervene in the affairs of any American nation that failed to honor its obligations.
 Essentially, it authorized the US to “police” the region and intervene in other nations’ affairs as it saw fit.